dotnet/docs/docs/csharp/language-reference/builtin-types/nullable-reference-types.md

 Non-nullable reference types should always be safe to dereference because their *null-state* is *not-null*.
 To enforce that rule, the compiler issues warnings if a non-nullable reference type isn't initialized to a non-null value.
 Local variables must be assigned where they're declared.
 Every field must be assigned a *not-null* value, in a field initializer or every constructor.
 The compiler issues warnings when a non-nullable reference is assigned to a reference whose state is *maybe-null*.
 Generally, a non-nullable reference is *not-null* and no warnings are issued when those variables are dereferenced.

 > [!NOTE]
-> If you assign a *maybe-null* expression to a non-nullable reference type, the compiler generates a warnings.
+> If you assign a *maybe-null* expression to a non-nullable reference type, the compiler generates a warning.
 The compiler then generates warnings for that variable until it's assigned to a *not-null* expression.

 Nullable reference types may be initialized or assigned to `null`.
 Therefore, static analysis must determine that a variable is *not-null* before it's dereferenced.
 If a nullable reference is determined to be *maybe-null*, assigning to a non-nullable reference variable generates a compiler warning.
 The following class shows examples of these warnings: